Fatigue (PDQ®): Supportive care - Health Professional Information [NCI] - Overview

 - Jacobsen PB, Hann DM, Azzarello LM, et al.: Fatigue in women receiving adjuvant chemotherapy for breast cancer: characteristics, course, and correlates.
 J Pain Symptom Manage 18 (4): 233-42, 1999.

-- National Comprehensive Cancer Network.: NCCN Clinical Practice Guidelines in Oncology: Cancer-Related Fatigue.
-Version 1.2011.
-Fort Washington, Pa: National Comprehensive Cancer Network, 2010.
+- National Comprehensive Cancer Network: NCCN Clinical Practice Guidelines in Oncology: Cancer-Related Fatigue.
+Version 1.2014.
+Fort Washington, Pa: National Comprehensive Cancer Network, 2014.
 Available online.
-Last accessed June 15, 2011.
+Last accessed August 28, 2014.